E | firstname.lastname@example.org

-CMY offers a number of trainings open to the public which are suitable for school staff on culturally responsive practice, culturally sustaining schools, anti-racism and other topics.
+We offer a number of trainings, open to the public, which are suitable for school staff on culturally responsive practice, culturally sustaining schools, anti-racism and other topics.

 Book training for your school

-CMY can deliver training specifically for your school staff, either in-person or online, on the topics outlined below.
+We can deliver training tailored to your school staff, either in-person or online, on the topics outlined below.

 Schools Standing Up to Racism